YLab-UChicago/ISCA_AE/README.md

 export PROJECT_ID=${PROJECT_ID}
 gcloud alpha compute tpus tpu-vm create ${TPU_NAME} --zone={TPU_LOCATION} --accelerator-type={TPU_TYPE} --version=v2-alpha
 ```
-(This command might take a few minutes)

 Then ssh to the TPU VM:
-(SSH might return error message when TPU is still in initialization.
-Wait for a while and the connection will be built.)

 ```
 gcloud alpha compute tpus tpu-vm ssh ${TPU_NAME} --zone=${TPU_LOCATION} --project ${PROJECT_ID}
 ```
 For Seena:
 ```
 PROJECT_ID=superb-runner-316121